mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Table of Contents

 For longer posts you may find it beneficial to include a table of contents menu.
-Use `toc: true` to enable it at on specific posts and pages.
-A table of contents block will be built using `h2` elements from page's contents.
-This behavior along with some additional customizations can be made within the script tag found in `_layouts/default.html`.
+Add `{% raw %}{% include toc.html %}{% endraw %}` where you'd like the TOC to appear and Kramdown will take care of the rest by converting all headlines to list of links.

+If you need to alter the *Overview* headline text that appears at the top of the list, you can modify it in `main.js`.

 #### Google AdSense